Ibrahim Ali (politician): Political career

-Ibrahim prior to political involvement was a student activist in his younger days at the tertiary institution and had later joined Pan-Malaysian Islamic Front (BERJASA)..
+Ibrahim prior to political involvement was a student activist in his younger days at the tertiary institution, and had later joined Pan-Malaysian Islamic Front (BERJASA).
 He first elected to Parliament in the 1986 general election for the Pasir Mas seat in Kelantan representing the United Malay National Organisation (UMNO) of the then ruling Barisan Nasional (BN) coalition.

 However, he later left the party alongside others and joined the UMNO-breakaway Parti Melayu Semangat 46 (Semangat 46) and successfully defended the seat in the 1990 Malaysian general election.
 In 1991, he rejoined UMNO but lost his seat to the Semangat 46 candidate in the 1995 general election.
 He was again the UMNO candidate for the Pasir Mas seat in the 1999 Malaysian general election and as an independent candidate in the 2004 Malaysian general election.
 He was unable to win the seat in both elections.

 Ibrahim also contested as Independent in the 2005 Pengkalan Pasir by-election but lost in the three-cornered fight.
 In the 2008 general election, he successfully contested for the Pasir Mas seat on the banner and endorsement of the Pan-Malaysian Islamic Party (PAS).
 However, Ibrahim subsequently fell out with PAS, and sat as an independent in parliament and indicated a willingness to support the BN government.
 He again lost his seat as independent to newcomer Nik Mohamad Abduh Nik Abdul Aziz of PAS despite BN's decision to not field a candidate for the seat in the 2013 general election.
 In the 2018 general election, he contested again as independent candidate but lost.

 Ibrahim founded a new party; PUTRA in 2019 after the downfall of BN government in the 2018 Malaysian general election and became the party's first president.

 Perkasa

 After the 2008 Malaysian general election, Ibrahim has founded Perkasa, a non-governmental organisation (NGO) and pressure group for Malay rights, which has taken a hardline stance against what they perceive to be infringements on Malay rights.
 Ibrahim and the NGO has been notorious for making baseless and controversial statements against non-Malay and non-Muslim groups in Malaysia.
 The group opposes abolition of the 30% ownership quota for Bumiputera citizens in government projects allocation.
-Claiming that the ethnic Chinese were dominating the Malaysian economy, Ibrahim said that the Chinese should not be too greedy and symphathise with the Malay population who still lagged behind in certain areas.
+Claiming that the ethnic Chinese were dominating the Malaysian economy, Ibrahim said that the Chinese should not be too greedy and sympathise with the Malay population who still lagged behind in certain areas.

 Ibrahim has resigned twice as Perkasa president, once in 2013 and again in 2018.
 Both resignations were rejected by the Perkasa Supreme Council.

 The NGO has been considered the origin of formation of Ibrahim's new party PUTRA later after the 2018 Malaysian general election in 2019.